 Gaining benefits in mobility

-At first, I didn’t realize how much I would benefit from practicing karate.
+At first, I didn’t realize how much I would benefit from practising karate.
 Initially, I lost some weight and I gained some mobility.
 What I hadn’t counted on was the fact I kept myself from needing a hip replacement in my mid-20s.
 Most little people who had hip and knee alignment as children usually had to get their hips replaced in their mid-20s.
 My doctor looked at me and told me that I am one of a few people who finally get it.
 He did all of the work on my legs, hips, knees, and feet so I could go out and live life to the fullest.
 My doctor told me that he has operated on other little people who would go home and sit because they were afraid to use their legs.

 Article continues below